© Crown copyright 2020

 - wash your hands thoroughly with soap and water for 20 seconds or use hand sanitiser before putting a face covering on, and after removing it

-- avoid touching your face or face covering, as you could contaminate them with germs from your hands
+- avoid touching your face or face covering, as you could contaminate them with germs from your hands – this is particularly important

 - change your face covering if it becomes damp or if you’ve touched it